laiyingwong/Creating-a-Server-with-Node.js-and-Express/README.md

 Node.js provides capabilities to create a web server which will handle HTTP requests asynchronously, and **modules** (e.g. *fs* and *http* modules) are a crucial part of the implementation.
 The module in Node.js is a simple or complex functionality organized in single or multiple JavaScript files which can be reused throughout the Node.js application.
 It can be loaded into the program by using the **require** function.

 Express.js is a web application framework for Node.js.
-It simplifies creating a server because its routing methods are much more straightforward to use for processing different types of requests from the client, and it's not required to "create" a server explicitly using the *http* module or manually set the content type with Express, so the code looks a lot cleaner.
+It simplifies creating a server because its routing methods are much more straightforward to use for processing different types of requests from the client.
+In addition, it's not required to "create" a server explicitly using the *http* module or manually set the content type with Express, so the code looks a lot cleaner.

 ## 💻 Setup